Omicron in Europe: Where has the new COVID variant been detected?

 The Netherlands

-With 13 now confirmed cases, the Netherlands has one of the highest numbers of new variant infections in Europe.

-So far, 61 recently arrived passengers from South Africa have tested positive for COVID-19.
-The Dutch authorities have confirmed the presence of the new variant in at least 14 of them.
+Testing at Amsterdam's Schipol Airport found that 61 out of 600 passengers recently arrived from South Africa have tested positive for COVID-19.
+The Dutch authorities confirmed on December 4 the presence of the new variant in 18 of them so far.

-"The investigation is not yet complete.
-The new variant could be found in other samples," said the National Institute of Public Health (RIVM).
+The infected passengers had arrived on two flights from South Africa which took off on November 26 just as new travel restrictions were being brought in.

 Portugal

-Tests are underway to determine whether 13 players from the Belenenses SAD football club have been infected with the new variant following a trip to South Africa by a member of their squad.
+Omicron was detected in 13 players from the Belenenses SAD football club following a trip to South Africa by a member of their squad.

-In a press release on Monday morning, the National Health Institute (Insa) revealed that "preliminary tests strongly suggest that all thirteen cases (...) are linked to the variant of concern Omicron".
+In a press release on November 29, the National Health Institute (Insa) revealed that "preliminary tests strongly suggest that all thirteen cases (...) are linked to the variant of concern Omicron".

+There are now 34 confirmed cases in the country as of December 6, according to the ECDC.

 Spain

-One confirmed case of the Omicron variant has been detected in Spain, a Madrid hospital announced Monday.
+The first confirmed case of the Omicron variant has been detected at a Madrid hospital on November 29.

 "The microbiology department of the Gregorio Marañon Hospital in Madrid has announced the first confirmation of the Omicron variant in Spain," the public institution said on Twitter, adding that it was "a traveller from South Africa" and that he was "doing well".

-Note: This article and its accompanying graphics are being regularly updated by our team of journalists.
-The last update was on December 6.